DOI-USGS/asc-public-docs/docs/concepts/camera-geometry-and-projections/proj-projections.md

 If your PROJ string only defines one radii, you will get ocentric latitudes for the projection since ocentric and ographic are equal if your semi-major and semi-minor radii are equal.

 ISIS allows the user to specify ocentric or ographic latitudes independent of the projection chosen.
-Many projections in ISIS only support sphereical definitions of the projection, but the user can still specify either ocentric or ographic latitudes.
+Many projections in ISIS only support spherical definitions of the projection, but the user can still specify either ocentric or ographic latitudes.

 #### Suggested Ographic and Ocentric Specifications